Economics (B.A.) (Two Subjects)

 - Specialist for micro- and macroeconomic problems of the financial sector in banks, insurance companies, industrial enterprises or associations.

 If students have taken a second subject in the fields of cultural or social sciences, career opportunities in governmental or non-governmental international organizations are open to them.
-Beyond that, successful graduates have the possibility to continue with consecutive master's programmes in International Economics, in Development Economics, in Taxation and in Applied Statistics.
+Beyond that, successful graduates have the possibility to continue with consecutive master's programmes in International Economics, in Development Economics, in Taxation, in History of Global Markets and in Applied Statistics.